-Homosexual behaviour, on the surface, doesn’t make any sense when looked at from an evolutionary perspective.
+Homosexual behavior, on the surface, doesn’t seem to make any sense when looked at from an evolutionary perspective.

-Reproduction is at the heart of evolution and if homosexual couples, by definition, are unable to reproduce, one can’t help but wonder why genes responsible for homosexual behaviour were passed on.
+Reproduction is at the heart of evolution.
+If homosexual couples, by definition, are unable to reproduce, one can’t help but wonder why genes for homosexual behavior are passed on.

-In other words, homosexuality in nature shouldn’t exist, evolutionarily speaking, because it fails to meet the fundamental criterion by which genes (and therefore traits) are passed on- reproduction.
+In other words, homosexuality in nature shouldn’t exist because it fails to meet the fundamental criterion by which genes (and therefore traits) are passed on- reproduction.
 Individuals with homosexual tendencies should’ve died off from the population.

 Benefits of homosexuality

-If homosexuality has persisted in the population, it means there must some kind of a benefit that it confers to individuals that compensate for its huge cost i.e. less likelihood of reproduction.
+If homosexuality has persisted in the population, it’s likely there’s some kind of benefit that it confers to individuals that can compensate for its huge cost, i.e. no reproduction.

-When we study the animal kingdom, we find that animals engage in homosexual behaviour for a variety of reasons.
-In almost all cases, however, homosexual behaviour confers the individual with benefits that outweigh its potential costs (see Why we do what we do and not what we don’t do).
+When we look at the animal kingdom, we find that animals engage in homosexual behavior for a variety of reasons.
+In most cases, homosexual behavior confers the individual with benefits that outweigh its potential costs (see why we do what we do and not what we don’t do).

-Let’s go over the different reasons why homosexuality exists in nature:
+Let’s go over the different reasons homosexuality exists in nature:

 1) Practice for sex

-Since most individuals that show homosexual behaviour are bisexuals (holds for animals as well as humans) or go through alternate phases of homosexual and heterosexual behaviour, it has been proposed that they engage in homosexual behaviour as some sort of practice before they can engage in heterosexual behaviour.
+Since most individuals that show homosexual behavior are bisexuals (holds for animals and humans), it’s been proposed that they engage in homosexual behavior as a practice before they can engage in heterosexual behavior.

-The practice could be about any behaviour related to reproduction- ranging from courtship to mounting to genital stimulation.
+The practice could be about any behavior related to reproduction- ranging from courtship to mounting to genital stimulation.

 For example, young rams and American bison stick to homosexual sex before they can achieve heterosexual sex.
 Similarly, same-sex sexual experience in young male fruit flies improves their later heterosexual mating outcomes.